testYurka/Taxi/README.md

-##This project simulates taxi service's work.
+## This project simulates taxi service's work.

 **Functionality**:

   As a user you can be a driver.
-Fo r this you must register or login, using login and password.
+For this you must register or login, using login and password.
   After this action you can see information about another drivers, cars, drivers cars, assign driver to a car.
   Without registration you can only add new driver.
   The project was written using N-tier architecture, used  Injector(that simulate Spring's working) and reflection API.